“You shouldn’t encourage her,” her mother pontificated.

 “Juanita…”, her Dad began.
 Her eyes smiled at him.

 “Who told you that?”
-Snapped her mother.
+Her mother snapped.

 “Sometimes, things don’t…,” counselled her mother.
 Juanita tossed her curls.
 And laughed.
-Neither parent could look at her.
-Nor could they speak.

-“And sometimes sick people don’t get better,” added her mother.
+“And sometimes sick people don’t get better.”

 Her tousled hair flew.
 She nodded.”I know.”
 She pointed to herself.
 Then she pointed upwards.
 “And He does too.”